LeighAllenDev/Back-to-the-arcade/README.md

     * Once the nav bar had been styled for a block layout rather than inline this fixed the problem and allowed the items to fall vertically.
 * During the testing phase, the logo had issues where it would spontainiously change its size and position on tablets, this has now been fixed with an aditional media query.

+### Body:

+### Footer:

 Once I was happy that the project had all the desired content I was able to run the working url through some validators with the following results: -

 ## Bugs
+* The logo has issues loading correctly when changing between small and medium screen sizes in Chrome Dev Tools.
+I believe this is caused by the size of the nav bar. there is a fix in place with a media query that allows the logo to show correctly on tablets however this isnt a permanent fix as the issue still persists in dev tools.

 ## Deployment
 As I needed to text the website on multiple devices with different screen sizes, I deployed the website very early in the development proce.
 To achieve this I depoloyed the site using GitHub pages where I performed the following steps: -